1400 El Camino Village Dr

 What amenities does 1400 El Camino Village Dr have?

-Some of 1400 El Camino Village Dr's amenities include in unit laundry, patio / balcony, and granite counters.
+Some of 1400 El Camino Village Dr's amenities include on-site laundry, patio / balcony, and granite counters.
 To see the other amenities this property offers, check out the Amenities section.

 Is 1400 El Camino Village Dr currently offering any rent specials?